LenaWil/openteacher/modules/org/openteacher/data/developerDocs/docs/getting_started.rst

 ==============
 When writing an OpenTeacher module, you have access to every other module.
-In a lot of situations, you're only interested in a few next to modules that your module directly needs to do it's job.
+In a lot of situations, you're only interested in a few next to modules that your module directly needs to do its job.
 (E.g. a module that represents a word list as a string, needs the module that represents a word as a string), there are a few modules that provide services useful for a much broader set of modules.
 They are:

 - modules_; can be used to query other modules based on their priorities (via ``default`` and ``sort``).
-There's guaranteed to be only one modules module.
+There's guaranteed to be only one 'modules' module.
 To get it, use this snippet:
   ``next(iter(self._mm.mods(type="modules")))`` (``self._mm`` being the
   module manager.)
-- execute_; modules that can control the program flow (e.g. GUIs, CLIs, webservers in OT), handle the ``startRunning`` event of this module.
+- execute_; modules that can control the program flow (e.g. GUIs, CLIs, web servers in OT), handle the ``startRunning`` event of this module.
   That way, they start running after all initialization handled by this module is complete.
-There's guaranteed to be only one execute module too, but it's still common to use the execute module to access it nonetheless. (snippet: ``self._modules.default(type="execute")`` with self._modules as the modules module.)
+There's guaranteed to be only one execute module too, but it's still common to use the execute module to access it nonetheless. (snippet: ``self._modules.default(type="execute")`` with self._modules as the 'modules' module.)
-- dataStore_; allows storing data persistently accross program runs.
+- dataStore_; allows storing data persistently across program runs.
 - settings_; allows registering settings (that are e.g. shown in the GUI.)
 - metadata_; keeps all kind of info about the 'brand' OpenTeacher.
 Like